 In April, I celebrated my one year anniversary of ditching the day job to take this blog full time.
 One of the things I’ve been able to do now a lot more than before is travel.
 Well, I traveled a lot with my old job, but it was work related and not as fun as blog traveling (I mean come on, exhibit A, B and C for starters).
-Traveling for work is great though as I had a system down pat, knew exactly what I needed to wear and bring.
+Traveling for work is great though as I had a system down pat.
+I knew exactly what I needed to wear and bring for all my trips.
 But traveling to explore a city is completely different.
 Over the last year I’ve finally mastered packing well, traveling smart and have a handy dandy check list I rely on heavily to make sure I cover everything.
-Today I thought I’d share some of those tips from packing, airport to how to look somewhat put together when walking for miles exploring.
+Today I thought I’d share some of my best travel tips and best packing tips.
+From surviving the airport, to how to look somewhat put together when walking for miles exploring.
 Let’s get started!

 I have a packing list that I’ve mastered over time that lives on my TO DO list on my phone.
 I’ve found myself adding, deleting over time to refine it to be just right.
 It hasn’t failed me since and here’s what it consists of: